ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

     - `Ballerina.toml` is the file that makes the folder a Ballerina package.
 It also contains a test directory to include tests for the service.
 However, this will not be used in this guide.
     - The `service.bal` template file provides a look and feel about Ballerina services.

-2. In the terminal, navigate to the directory of the created package and execute the `code .` command to open it in VS Code.
+2. In the Terminal, navigate to the directory of the created package and execute the `code .` command to open it in VS Code.

 ## Create the data source

 Before writing the GraphQL service, let's create a data source for the project.
-This will mimic a database that stores the data for the service using an in-memory table in Ballerina as the data source.
+This data source will mimic a database that stores the data for the service using an in-memory table in Ballerina as the data source.

-### Define the types for the data source
+### Define the types of the data source

 Follow the steps below to add the definitions of the data types and the declaration of the table.